kevva/bin-build/README.md

 Type: `String`

-Accepts a URL to a archive containing the source code.
+Accepts a URL to a archive containing the source code, a path to an archive or a path to a directory containing the source code.

 ### .cmd(str)